Small Simplicity

 • vs. make publish: similar to make html except it uses settings in pulishconf.py

-2. make devserver: (re)starts a http server in the output folder.
+2. make serve: (re)starts a http server in the output folder.
 Default port is 8000

 3. Go to localhost:<PORT> to see the output website